lizmat/raku-all-modules/zoffixznet/perl6-Subset-Helper/README.md

 optional descriptive error message to show when the value doesn't match the subset.

-Note: type `Any` always matches the subset.
+Note: undefined values are accepted by the subset.
 This exists to make it possible to cleanly define subsets for optional parameters, for which the type check is still called, even when they aren't provided in the sub/method calls.

 # CONFUSING ERRORS